 It’s also crucial to get context for a preprint—and when writing, to give readers a sense of the broader research landscape.
 That includes getting context about the scientists involved in the study.
 Anyone writing about preprints should “look at previous research the authors have published—both to check their credentials, and also to see how those findings may contribute to their latest work,” says Melody Schreiber, a freelance journalist and editor of a forthcoming nonfiction book on premature birth called What We Didn’t Expect.

 Independent sources may have differing opinions when asked to comment about the value of a preprint.
 Reporters and editors have to decide how to handle such situations on a case-by-case basis.

-Although scanning social media doesn’t replace speaking directly with independent sources, Twitter can provide an initial picture of how other scientists have responded to a new preprint.
-(Some preprint platforms, including bioRxiv and medRxiv, even display, on each manuscript’s page, a rundown of how it has been mentioned by blogs and in tweets.)
+Although scanning social media doesn’t replace speaking directly with independent sources, doing so can provide an initial picture of how other scientists have responded to a new preprint.
+(Some preprint platforms, including bioRxiv and medRxiv, even display, on each manuscript’s page, a rundown of how it has been mentioned by blogs and in social media posts.)
 But Aschwanden cautions against relying on online discussion to guide decisions about whether and how to cover preprints.
 “You have to be careful because there are so many competing interests there,” she says.
 When looking for outside comment on a paper, she says, “you want people who don’t have a dog in the fight.”

 There’s no magic number of independent sources to consult on preprints before proceeding with a story.
 Oftentimes, it depends on how big a finding the manuscript describes.
 “The higher the stakes of the paper, the more sources you contact,” says Ed Yong, a staff writer at The Atlantic.